 A timer is an RTEMS object which allows the application to schedule operations to occur at specific times in the future.
-User supplied timer service routines are invoked by the rtems_clock_tick directive when the timer fires.
+User supplied timer service routines are invoked by either the rtems_clock_tick directive or a special Timer Server task when the timer fires.
 Timer service routines may perform any operations or directives which normally would be performed by the application code which invoked the rtems_clock_tick directive.